 Light Saturation - The photodetector used in the luminometer is highly light-sensitive and can become "saturated" with light if exposed to ambient light, such as in a standard laboratory.
 Customers should ensure the lid on the PhotonMaster remains closed as much as possible.
 Executing an RLU measurement with a luminometer overexposed to light may cause consistently inaccurate readings over time.
 In this case, one solution is to power down the luminometer and allow 4-6 hours for the photodetector assembly tube to return to normal.

-Radio Frequency Interference - Many electronic devices emit radio frequencies (RF), which are a subset of a larger group called Electromagnetic Frequencies (EMF).
-Certain devices generate greater RF's than others and can artificially stimulate the luminometer electronics to emit high RLU's.
+Radio Frequency Interference - Many electronic devices emit radio frequencies (RF), a subset of a larger group called Electromagnetic Frequencies (EMF).
+Certain devices generate greater RFs than others and can artificially stimulate the luminometer electronics to emit high RLU's.
 These include wireless internet connections from personal computers or multi-function cellular telephones, very-high frequency (VHF) or ultra-high frequency (UHF) radios, cordless telephones, heavy equipment (motors, welding equipment), among others.

 Helium Canisters - Avoid operating and storing the luminometer near Helium gas canisters.
 Helium gas can permanently damage the photomultiplier tube.